tduyng/rthings/README.md

 **🆓 Free Online Books:**

 - 👶 [Rust Book "The Book"](https://doc.rust-lang.org/book/): This is the official book on the Rust programming language, written by the Rust development team at the Mozilla Foundation.
-ITs where I started and one of my absolute favorites.
-I find myself going back to it often as I write code in Rust.

 - 👶 [Rust By Example](https://doc.rust-lang.org/rust-by-example/): Rust by example has a collection of runnable examples for the various concepts in Rust.
-I found it useful to refer to alongside "the book" whenever I learned a concept there.

 - 👶 [Easy Rust](https://dhghomon.github.io/easy_rust/): This is a resource that tries to focus on using "easy English" for learning Rust for non-native speakers of English.
-I personally found it useful to clarify concepts along the way.
 The nice thing about this book also is that there is a youtube video linked in the book and associated with each chapter.

 - 👴 [Rust Atomics and Locks](https://marabos.nl/atomics/): This book is written by the awesome Mara Bos and is available for free.
 As the book's name implies, it talks about Rust atomics and locks.
 As such, the content of this book is largely relevant for writing concurrent application code.
 Typically not a beginner feat, however, a must-know resource as you advance your knowledge in Rust.

 - 👴 [Rust Design Patterns](https://rust-unofficial.github.io/patterns/intro.html): If you want to get into writing more idiomatic Rust this is a good resource.
 This is not a book to pick up as a beginner for sure but rather when you advance in Rust.
 If you come from a different language, the book would also help you navigate differences in design patterns.
-Reading parts of this book actually helped me as I got more into reading other people's codes.
+Reading parts of this book actually helped you as you got more into reading other people's codes.

 **💲 Paid In-Print Books:**

-- 👨 [Rust in Action](https://amzn.to/3DRu0qh): I purchased a copy of this book last year.
-Rust in Action is a great read and offers many examples, but not one that I would recommend for a beginner.
+- 👨 [Rust in Action](https://amzn.to/3DRu0qh): Rust in Action is a great read and offers many examples.
 The author (Tim Mcnamara) himself also recommends the book to those already familiar with some Rust.
-My personal experience is that the book helped me clarify various concepts in Rust that were still unclear to me.
-On the flip side, deeper into the book there are some chapters that I skipped.
-I found those chapters more specific to particular application areas.
+The book helped us clarify various concepts in Rust.
 Finally, on a side note, the author, Tim Mcnamara, also maintains a youtube channel relative to Rust listed in the video section below.

 - 👨 [Programming Rust: Fast, Safe Systems Development](https://amzn.to/3Jfxbtb): This book is rated as an Amazon bestseller.
-I got my hands on one last year as well.
 The book goes into a lot of detail and different ways to do the same things in Rust.
-I would say it is a very good type of reference book as I felt it covers every aspect of the language.
-I wouldn't recommend it for a beginner though, for one reason, it may be a bit overwhelming at times.

-- 👶 [Beginning Rust: From Novice to Professional](https://amzn.to/3DS1pBi): If you would like to pay for books, and you are a beginner, I would say this is the one to go for.
-I found this book to be one of the most digestible books teaching Rust.
+- 👶 [Beginning Rust: From Novice to Professional](https://amzn.to/3DS1pBi): This book to be one of the most digestible books teaching Rust.
 The nice thing about this book is that its material also ties to practice material on Educative.

-- 👴 [Rust for Rustaceans](https://nostarch.com/rust-rustaceans): This is a popular book among advanced users and has great reviews, though one that I haven't got my hands on yet.
-I'm also recommending it because, the author, Jon Gjengset, has a youtube channel I absolutely love (more details in video section below).
+- 👴 [Rust for Rustaceans](https://nostarch.com/rust-rustaceans): This is a popular book among advanced users and has great reviews.
+Jon Gjengset, has a youtube channel that you might absolutely love (more details in video section below).

 ## Practice Material 🏋️‍♂️

 **🆓 Free Resources**

 - 👶 [Rustlings](https://github.com/rust-lang/rustlings) is a git project with small exercises to learn Rust.
-I really loved this resource as it covered each topic in "the book" and was challenging at times.
-I worked through the whole set of exercises and felt quite accomplished every time I got through a tough one.
-My favorite was figuring out how to write a function to find the factorial of a number in a single line using iterators.
+This resource covered each topic in "the book" and was challenging at times.

 - 👶 [Exercism](https://exercism.org/tracks/rust) has a hands-on Rust learning track.
-I found the exercises interesting in the way they are presented.
-Though I found the exercises to be a bit more simplistic.
-This could be because I came about the resource later in my learning.

 - 👶 [Codewars](https://www.codewars.com/?language=rust) allows you to do coding challenges with peers.
 It is really cool and helps hone your skills.
-I found it useful to figure out if I understood certain concepts correctly.

 - 👶 [Coding Game](https://www.codingame.com/start) is a game-based learning how to code website that also supports Rust.
-I didn't get to delve too much into it though Coding Game has a lot of good reviews as it helps make learning fun.

 - 👶 [StackUp](https://app.stackup.dev/) is a developer community that allows you to learn and also earn money for participating in our campaigns and quests.